lbaehren/lofarsoft/src/PyCRTools/documentation/source/cpp_level.rst

 Input code
 ~~~~~~~~~~

-The code below shows the wrapper code for of the \verb|hVectorLength|
+The code below shows the wrapper code for of the :func:`hVectorLength`
 function.

 This is a templated function where the input parameter is a vector of